 There are six main ways that startups can get involved in the future of digital health.

 Most states have set up committees or task forces where individuals from all industries are brought together to help address some of these more pressing issues.
-In some cases, that could be on the community economic development side, where they're looking at making sure early on in the pandemic that we have enough masks.
-I regularly hear from different startups saying, hey, my business can do mobile vaccination.
-And the first thing I always say to them is, where were you several months ago?
-Don't come now, be a part of it earlier in the process so that it doesn't look like you're just there to sell something.
+In some cases, that could be on the community economic development side, where they looked at making sure early on in the pandemic that we had enough masks.
+I regularly hear from different startups saying, "hey, my business can do mobile vaccination."
+And the first thing I always say to them is, "where were you several months ago?"
+You need to be involved earlier in the process so it doesn't look like you're just there to sell something.

 Understand your mission

-What problems are you solving?
-The mission component is really important because I think being able to tie that in so that particularly if you're dealing with government or even if you're dealing with a health system or another entity in business and industry, it's important that they see that you're truly invested in the cause.
+The mission component is important.
+You need to tie that in so that if you're dealing with government or with a health system or an entity in business, it's important that they see you are truly invested in the cause.

-When I counsel organizations, startups, or leaders, I always say, you've got a mission, you've got a story, you bring that passion and that ingenuity.
-And what we want to do is make sure that you can get plugged in the right place, that you can share that passion and ingenuity, but do it in a way that adds value to the conversation, and adds value to the cause.
-Obviously through that, you'll be able to share how your company can be a part of the success of that effort.
+When I counsel organizations, startups, or leaders, I always say, "you've got a mission, you've got a story, you bring that passion and that ingenuity."
+You need to get plugged into the right place.
+You should share your passion and ingenuity, but do it in a way that adds value to the conversation and to the cause.

-In my health system days, when I regularly represented our health care system in the community, where I saw great success was at the Chambers of Commerce networking events.
-I would have other executive leaders, new people, new startups, or businesses come in and say, hey, you represent this health care system; I have a product I'd like to show you.
-And then oftentimes I would bring them in for a demonstration.
-But here's the key that I will tell you: you’ve got to do your homework.
+In my health system days, when I regularly represented our health care system in the community, I saw great success at the Chambers of Commerce networking events.
+I would have other executive leaders, new people, new startups, or businesses come in and say, "hey, you represent this health care system; I have a product I'd like to show you."
+Oftentimes I would bring them in for a demonstration, but the key is to always do your homework.

-Think about how you can engage with them.
-Every health care system has to do a community health needs assessment.
-Oftentimes startups miss an opportunity because they could be a part of that effort and they could be part of it from sharing their experience, their expertise.
-And then at some point they may have an opportunity to take that to the next level.
-And that's actually how I saw and learned about many startups in my health care career was through our more public facing work because we would be out, we'd be doing the work, and they would come up to us.
+Think about how you can engage with those leading health care systems.
+Oftentimes startups miss an opportunity because they could be a part of that effort by sharing their expertise.
+At some point you may have an opportunity to take that to the next level.
+I learned about many startups in my health care career through public-facing work.
+It gave them the opportunity to come up to us.
 Honestly, I prefer that over a cold call any day.
 Obviously, we're still mostly remote in these times, so that adds a little bit of a challenge.
-But I think, again, doing everything you can to still find those opportunities to engage is still going to be more effective than a cold call or a cold email, because it's just so easy for that to get lost in their email system.
-Whereas using that connection, using your LinkedIn, using your network as much as possible may help you get the door opened.
+But I think, again, doing everything you can to find opportunities to engage in is more effective than a cold call or a cold email.
+Use your network, like LinkedIn, to help open some doors.

 Do your research

-This is an important point.
-As much as possible, do your homework on why you'd want to do the work or work with that health care system.
-Health care has been so prone to having so many organizations reach out to them all the time and say, hey, I got this product, let's do business together.
-That's not how health care works.
+As much as possible, be sure to do your homework on why you want to work with a given health care system.
+Health care has been so prone to having so many organizations reach out to them all the time and say, "hey, I got this product, let's do business together."
+But that's not how health care works.

 I'll give you an example.
 I was talking to a health care system that has built an internal innovation team.
-They have internal folks that are leading service lines like sleep medicine or digestive health, and they will come to that innovation team and say, hey, we've got this great service line, but we are missing the technology that's going to allow us to take it to the next level.
+They have internal folks that are leading service lines like sleep medicine or digestive health, and they will come to that innovation team and say, "hey, we've got this great service line, but we are missing the technology that's going to allow us to take it to the next level."
 The innovations team is going to be immediately thinking about who in the ecosystem can help deliver that.
 That's where startups come in.
-Doing everything possible to build those relationships is important, but you’ve got to do your homework.

-I can't tell you how many of them would come in and their presentation was not effective.
+I can't tell you how many startups would come in and their presentation was not effective.
 They clearly didn't do their research in advance.
-And when I set you up for a meeting with the CIO, I expect that it's going to be really good.
-My advice to startups is, if you're going to get that meeting after you've had maybe a networking interaction, you go in with the most effective, polished presentation and you demonstrate that you have researched everything that you can get from a public facing website.
-Be prepared to not only answer every question, but to impress every individual within that room, because there's a lot of other people out there that they could choose to do business with, and you want to be the one that they do.
+And if I set you up for a meeting with the CIO, I expect that the presentation is going to be really good.
+My advice to startups is, "if you're going to get that meeting after you've had maybe a networking interaction, you go in with the most effective, polished presentation and you demonstrate that you have researched everything that you can get from a public facing website."
+Be prepared to not only answer every question, but to impress every individual in that room, because there's a lot of other people out there that they could choose to do business with, and you of course want it to be you.

 Localize your deck